clarkgrubb/data-tools/README.md

 It is also useful at times to be able to iterate through a sequence of dates.
 The *data tools* provide `date-seq` for this.
 For example, suppose that you wanted to fetch a set of URLs which contained a date:

-    $ for date in $(dt date-seq --format='%Y/%m/%d' 20130101 20130131)
+    $ for date in $(date-seq --format='%Y/%m/%d' 20130101 20130131)
     > do mkdir -p $date
     > curl "http://blog.foo.com/${date}" > ${date}/index.html
     > done

-`dt date-seq` can iterate though years, months, days, hours, minutes, or seconds.
+`date-seq` can iterate though years, months, days, hours, minutes, or seconds.
 When iterating through days, the `--weekdays` flag can be used to specify days of the week.
 See the [man page](https://github.com/clarkgrubb/data-tools/blob/master/doc/date-seq.1.md) for details.

 <a name="sampling"/>